-Culinary Uses for Blackberry Leaves
+Culinary Uses for Blackberry

 Young leaves have high levels of antioxidants, or oxygen radical absorbance capacity, according to a study conducted by the U. S. Department of Agriculture’s Agricultural Research Service and published in the “Journal of Agricultural Food Chemistry” in February 2000.
 The USDA study found that the leaves of blackberry and raspberry, the portion of the plant used in tea, were higher in antioxidant compounds than the berries of either fruit.

-Ferment for Flavor Fermenting the blackberry leaves enhances their flavor and therapeutic effect.
+Fermenting blackberry leaves enhances their flavor and therapeutic effect.
 To ferment, crush slightly wilted blackberry leaves with a rolling pin.
-Wrap the leaves in a damp cloth or roughly chop them and put them in a large jar and place them in a warm place. (like the top of the fridge) After two or three days, the leaves will exude a rose like scent or similar to a ripe banana.
+Wrap the leaves in a damp cloth or roughly chop them and put them in a large jar and place them in a warm place. (like the top of the fridge) After two or three days, the leaves will exude a rose like scent or something similar to a ripe banana.
 (I’ve read it is comparable the bergamot in Earl Grey) At this point, remove the leaves from the cloth; let them dry before using.

 The root is a strong astringent that has use in smoking mixtures.
 Be sure to powder the root and mix well.
 The bark of the stems can also be used.
 The leaves are very gentle, and can be added also.
 Any Rubus like Raspberry, Loganberry, Thimbleberry, and Salmonberry might be useful additions.
 Historically, blackberry leaf herbal cigarettes were introduced by the Indians.
-Blackberry leaf does not contain nicotine so it can be used as an aide for those who want to stop smoking. for more info on Smoking Herbs to Quit Tobacco
+Blackberry leaf does not contain nicotine so it can be used as an aide for those who want to stop smoking.
+See this link for more info on Smoking Herbs to Quit Tobacco

 Using Blackberry Leaf to Support Health